Ez0n3/SKSE64AE-Plugins/README.md

 Integrating the example plugin with Skyrim Special Edition involves creating a new Plugin Script which interfaces with the plugin dll.
 To start, create a new CK Plugin.esp which can be loaded with Vortex, ModManager2, or whatever mod manager you use.
 In the new Plugin.esp, create a **Quest** that will be used to execute a script (Note: **Uncheck** Run Once and **Check** Allow Repeated Stages for testing).
 Then create a **Quest Script** and attach that to the Quest created above.
-In that Quest Script will be the calls to the new Plugin Script.
+In that Quest Script will be the calls to the new Plugin Script (dll).
 This an not always necessary, but it is required for the Ez plugin example because it adds a new function to the game to print "Hello World!".

 For example: